Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Use Case Encoded Navigation Graph

-One of the most fundamental ways in which a robot interacts with its environment is by navigating it.
-Maps have long been utilized for autonomous navigation and exploration in mobile robots to increase the robustness of long-term autonomous operation~\cite{hilnbrand2019roadwaygeometries, sobreira2019mapmatching, qingqing2019multi}.
-Maps or landmarks provide robots means for localization in a known reference frame, while enabling the calibration and adjustment of on-board odometry and localization algorithms.
+One of the most fundamental ways in which a robot interacts with its environment is through navigation.
+Maps have long been utilized for autonomous navigation and exploration in mobile robots to increase the robustness of long-term autonomous operation~\cite{hilnbrand2019roadwaygeometries, sobreira2019mapmatching}.
+Maps and landmarks provide robots means for localization in a known reference frame, while enabling the calibration and adjustment of on-board odometry and localization algorithms.

-Landmark-based navigation has been successfully implemented in various mobile robots with quick response (QR) codes~\cite{andersen2013qrcalibration, zhang2015qrnavigation, nazemzadeh2017qrfusion} or other identifiable images\cite{zamir2010accurate, sattler2016efficient, thoma2019mapping}, wireless sensor networks~\cite{cheng2011wsn}, or ultra-wideband (UWB) markers~\cite{almansa2020autocalibration, shule2020uwbbased, song2019uwb}, among others including IMU fusion~\cite{nazemzadeh2017qrfusion}, or topological maps in for infrastructure-free navigation~\cite{gadd2015warehouse}.
-When utilizing landmarks that are already encoding certain information, such as QR codes or other text representations, is that additional information can be embedded into the landmarks.
+Landmark-based navigation has been successfully implemented in various mobile robots with quick response (QR) codes~\cite{andersen2013qrcalibration, zhang2015qrnavigation, nazemzadeh2017qrfusion} or other identifiable images\cite{zamir2010accurate, sattler2016efficient, thoma2019mapping}, wireless sensor networks~\cite{cheng2011wsn}, ultra-wideband (UWB) markers~\cite{almansa2020autocalibration, shule2020uwbbased, song2019uwb}, IMU fusion~\cite{nazemzadeh2017qrfusion}, or topological maps for infrastructure-free navigation~\cite{gadd2015warehouse}.
+When utilizing landmarks that are already encoding certain information, such as QR codes or other text representations, additional information can be embedded into the landmarks.
 In an industrial scenario, this can be utilized to provide further instructions for robots~\cite{qin2017sorting}.

-In order to analyze the viability of this idea and discuss the potential directions for solving the research questions defined in Section~I, we consider the most essential aspect of a robot's interaction with its environment: \textit{the navigation}.
-Therefore, we capsulize the research questions to more concrete considerations regarding the navigation of autonomous robots:
+In order to analyze the viability of the proposed research, we decided to investigate the problem of robot navigation since it is an easy way to make the robot interact with its environment.
+Along those lines, we focus the research questions to more concrete considerations regarding the navigation of autonomous robots: